 Cheiridopsis breachiae, Cheiridopsis cigarettifera, Cheiridopsis curta, Cheiridopsis difforme, Cheiridopsis difformis, Cheiridopsis duplessii, Cheiridopsis framesii, Cheiridopsis hutchinsonii, Cheiridopsis intrusa, Cheiridopsis latifolia, Cheiridopsis longipes, Cheiridopsis luckhoffii, Cheiridopsis marlothii, Cheiridopsis quaternifolia, Cheiridopsis scabra, Cheiridopsis serrulata, Cheiridopsis subalba, Cheiridopsis tenuifolia, Mesembryanthemum cigarettiferum, Mesembryanthemum difforme, Mesembryanthemum exiguum, Mesembryanthemum namaquense (basionym), Mesembryanthemum vescum

 Cheiridopsis namaquensis is a mat-forming succulent that grows up to 4 inches (10 cm) tall and spreads up to 8 inches (20 cm) in diameter.
-The paired leaves are long, narrow, pale blue-grey to green-grey and finely spotted.
-Solitary flowers are golden to dark yellow and followed by multi-locular fruits.
+The paired leaves are long, narrow, pale blue-grey to green-grey, and finely spotted.
+The solitary flowers are golden to dark yellow, followed by multi-locular fruits.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Mesembs are mostly adapted to relatively predictable rainfall patterns rather than extreme drought and irregular rainfall.
 Total rainfall may be extremely low, but water is available at least seasonally or through fog and condensation.
 This leads to or allows plants that are not especially large and sometimes very small and affects the way they need to be treated in cultivation.